lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 $$
 *cl: The following is maybe too much*<br>
 Where, one needs to specify:
-- a target $Y_i$,
+- the target variable $Y_i$,
-- an inverse link function $h$, which maps real numbers to the range of $Y$,
+- the inverse link function $h$, which maps real numbers to the range of $Y$,
 - optionally, sample weights $w_i$,
-- and a variance function $v(\mu)$, which is equivalent to specifying a loss function or a specific distribution from the family of the [exponential dispersion model](https://en.wikipedia.org/wiki/Exponential_dispersion_model) (EDM).
+- and the variance function $v(\mu)$, which is equivalent to specifying a loss function or a specific distribution from the family of the [exponential dispersion model](https://en.wikipedia.org/wiki/Exponential_dispersion_model) (EDM).
-- a feature matrix $X$ with row vectors $x_i$,
+- the feature matrix $X$ with row vectors $x_i$,

 Note that the choice of the loss or distribution function or, equivalently, a variance function is crucial.
 It should, at least, reflect the domain of $Y$.
 Some typical combinations of domain, loss and link function are:
+*cm: are those choices related with some specific dataset?
+Examples?*
 - real numbers, Normal distribution, identity link
 - positive numbers: Gamma distribution, log link
 - non-negative: Poisson distribution (works for integers as well as continuous targets), log link
 - interval $[0, 1]$: Binomial distribution, logit link

 Once you have chosen the first four points, what remains is to find a good feature matrix $X$.
-Similarly to classical linear models, and unlike other machine learning algorithms such as boosted trees, there are very few hyperparemeters to tune.
-A typical hyperparemeter is regularization strength.
-Therefore the big leverage to improve your model is manual feature engineering of $X$.
+Unlike other machine learning algorithms such as boosted trees, there are very few hyperparemeters to tune.
+A typical hyperparemeter is the regularization strength when penalties are applied.
+Therefore, the big leverage to improve your linear model is manual feature engineering of $X$.
+*cm: encoding? selecting features?*

-#### Strengths
+### 2.2 Strengths
 - Very well understood and established, proven over and over in practice, e.g. stability, see next point.
 - Very stable: slight changes of training data do not alter the fitted model much (counter example: decision trees).
 - Versatile as to model different targets with different link and loss functions.